sebw/blog-old.wains.be/index.md

 My workflow is this:

-- I edit articles in [MacDown]
+- I edit articles locally with [MacDown]
-- articles are pushed to my private [Syncthing] cloud and synchronized between devices
-- I commit changes to [Github] as a public backup
+- I commit changes to [Github]
-- I wrote an [Alfred] workflow involving rsync allowing me to publish in a few seconds with a simple keyword
-- the article appears instantly
+- The server git pulls changes
+- Article is online

 ## Can't find anything here?
 There is no content search engine on this platform.
 Try [this] kind of query instead, it should point you to the right page.